mpv-player/mpv/DOCS/man/vo.rst

     ``correct-downscaling``
         When using convolution based filters, extend the filter size when downscaling.
-Trades quality for reduced downscaling performance.
+Increases quality, but reduces performance while downscaling.

         This will perform slightly sub-optimally for anamorphic video (but still better than without it) since it will extend the size to match only the